Dirt Diggers Digest Guide to Strategic Corporate Research

 D. SECURITIES AND EXCHANGE COMMISSION FILINGS

-Since the federal government instituted an extensive system of securities oversight in the 1930s, publicly traded companies have been required to file a variety of reports with the Securities and Exchange Commission (SEC), which in turn releases most of these filings to the public at no charge.
-The reports, which cover financial and some operational matters, are designed to assist investors, but they also widely consulted by union researchers and other progressive activists.
+Publicly traded companies are required to file a variety of reports with the Securities and Exchange Commission (SEC), which in turn releases most of these filings to the public at no charge.
+The reports, which cover financial and some operational matters, are designed to assist investors, but they are also widely consulted by union researchers and other progressive activists.
+Access to the reports is available through a system called EDGAR (Electronic Data Gathering Analysis and Retrieval).

 There are dozens of different types of SEC filings.
 Here are descriptions of the key ones to check when profiling a corporation: